 - If you bought at 9.70 and got stopped out and sold at 9.10, that’s a .60 cents/share loss.

 If your stop-loss was tighter, you could buy more shares.
 If it was even wider, you would have to buy less.
 Don’t try to tweak your stop-loss to make things fit.
 You are only cheating yourself.
-Just set that stop-loss first, at a place where you technically would know the trade is not working out, not based on any other factor than that!
-Only then would you perform this calculation.
+Set your stop loss based on the chart, the technicals.

 Putting it all together